 Paul asked about a fee structure for the permit slips.
 John responded that it was \$200 per year for the slip.
 It's always been enough for general operating expenses.
 They will see the proposals to see if they can fund a dingy dock.
-There are 42 docks, not including the private dock at the end of Griswold.
+There are 42 dock slips, not including the private dock at the end of West Pattagansett Road.